MicrosoftDocs/azure-devops-docs/docs/search/code/administration.md

 [on the same server as TFS ](#unconfig-same-server) or on a [separate server](#unconfig-separate-server).

 <a name="unconfig-same-server"></a>
-### Unconfigure Code Search on the machine configured as your TFS server
+### Unconfigure Search on the machine configured as your TFS server

 1. Uninstall the Code Search extension for each collection where it is installed.
    Do this by navigating to the **Manage Extensions** page of each collection in